Cyclone Ofa: Meteorological history

 Towards the end of January 1990, a surge in the Northern Hemisphere's trade winds and the Southern Hemispheres monsoon, led to the South Pacific Convergence Zone (SPCZ) and the Australian monsoon trough becoming active after a prolonged period of dormancy.
-As a result, two shallow tropical depressions were spawned; one over the Coral Sea that went on to become Cyclone Nancy, while the other was first noted within the SPCZ over Tuvalu on January 27.
+As a result, two shallow tropical depressions were spawned; one over the Coral Sea that went on to become Cyclone Nancy, while the other was first noted within the SPCZ over Tuvalu on 27 January.
 Over the next two days the system developed little and remained slow moving, near the Tuvaluan atoll of Funafuti.
 During January 30, the depression moved towards the north-east and started to organize, as pressures near the systems center rapidly falling.
-During the next day the system subsequently started to curve south-eastwards and away from Tuvalu, before the United States Naval Western Oceanography Center (NWOC) initiated advisories on the system and designated it as Tropical Cyclone 13P during January 31.
+During the next day the system subsequently started to curve south-eastwards and away from Tuvalu, before the United States Naval Western Oceanography Center (NWOC) initiated advisories on the system and designated it as Tropical Cyclone 13P on 31 January.
 At 19:17 UTC on January 31, Fiji Meteorological Service named the system Ofa, after it had developed into a category 1 tropical cyclone on the Australian tropical cyclone intensity scale.

 As it was named the system was located about 300 km to the east of Tuvalu and had started to curve more towards the south-southeast.
-During February 1, as Ofa started to affect Western Samoa, the NWOC reported that Ofa had become equivalent to a category 1 hurricane on the Saffir-Simpson Hurricane Wind Scale (SSHWS).
+On 1 February, as Ofa started to affect Western Samoa, the NWOC reported that Ofa has become a Category 1-equivalent hurricane on the Saffir-Simpson Hurricane Wind Scale (SSHWS).

 The FMS subsequently reported during the next day that the system had become a category 3 severe tropical cyclone.
-Ofa passed about 110 km to the west of the Western Samoan Island of Savai'i between 10:00 and 18:00 UTC during February 3.
+Ofa passed about 110 km to the west of the Western Samoan Island of Savai'i between 10:00 and 18:00 UTC during 3 February.
 Early the next day as the system started to accelerate towards the south-southeast towards the island nation of Niue, the NWOC estimated that Ofa had peaked with 1-minute sustained wind speeds of 215 km/h (130 mph), which made it equivalent to a category 4 hurricane on the SSHWS.
 Later that day the FMS estimated that the system had peaked as a category 4 severe tropical cyclone, with 10-minute sustained wind speeds of 185 km/h (115 mph).
-Early on February 5, Ofa started to show signs that it had started to weaken, as it passed about 55 km to the west of Niue.
-Over the next day the system slowly weakened as it moved southwards, before late on February 6, the FMS passed the primary warning responsibility for Ofa to the New Zealand Meteorological Service, after the system had moved below 25°S. The system subsequently weakened very quickly and started to transition into an extratropical cyclone, as it encountered strong upper level winds and cooler waters.
-The system completed this transition during February 8, before the remnants were last noted during February 10 after they had performed a small clockwise loop.
+During the early hours of 5 February, Ofa started to show signs that it had started to weaken, as it passed about 55 km to the west of Niue.
+Over the next day, the system slowly weakened as it moved southwards, before the FMS passed the primary warning responsibility for Ofa to the New Zealand Meteorological Service late on 6 February, as the system had already moved below 25°S. The system subsequently weakened very quickly and started to transition into an extratropical cyclone, as it encountered strong upper level winds and cooler waters.
+The system completed this transition during 8 February, before the remnants were last noted on 10 February after performing a small clockwise loop.